 - To activate the pointer tool, press button 1 on the remote control.
-A or green pointer appears in the upper left corner of the screen.
+A Colored pointer appears in the upper left corner of the screen.
 To try a different look, press 1 again.
 Press 1 again to see the third one. - 2.
 Use the Enter button to place the pointer wherever you want it. - 3.
 To "paste" the pointer on the screen, press down in the center of the Enter button.
-You can then continue to work with another pointer, moving it around the screen or pasting it wherever you want. - 4.
-To erase the pointers pasted on the screen, press button 5. - 5.
-To cancel the pointer feature, press Esc.
+You can then continue to work with another pointer, moving it around the screen or pasting it wherever you want.